 This can lead to big problems with data accuracy.
 The average person changes jobs 10-15 times during their career.
 A lot can happen in the 12-24 months between the data being correct and it reaching your sales team’s CRM.

-Crowd-sourced data is data collected from a group of people.
+Crowd-sourced data is collected from a group of people.
 Often, contributors are offered incentives to input their data into the wider data pool.
 In marketing, this data is usually lists of contacts.

 Plus, pieces of data can conflict with each other, so how do you know what is right or wrong?
 For example, six data sources could give information on the same profile, but they could all be incorrect or out of date.

 Self-reported data is information that the subject has contributed themselves.
 For example, a LinkedIn profile contains information that the subject has provided willingly.

 However, even when you’re buying in self-reported data to generate leads, you must find out how often they update their database.
 Even self-reported data is not worth much if it’s more than two years old.

-Dangers of bad data
+Dangers of sourcing bad data

-Using bad data when generating leads results in inefficient B2B sales and marketing campaigns.
+Sourcing bad data when generating leads results in inefficient B2B sales and marketing campaigns.